Faculty of Arts Graduate Internship Grants

 - University Trust Record

 - Study Area

-The Faculty of Arts offers a limited number of internship grants to graduate coursework students in the Graduate School of Humanities and Social Sciences (GSHSS) and the Melbourne School of Government who meet the following criteria:
+The Faculty of Arts offers a limited number of internship grants to graduate coursework students in the Graduate School of Humanities and Social Sciences (GSHSS) and the Melbourne School of Government (MSoG).
+Applications are accepted all year round and are assessed three times annually.
+Applications are open to students who meet the following criteria:

 - The internship is an approved component of the relevant graduate program and is credit bearing, and takes place in an interstate or overseas location

 - The student provides a copy of their Professional Placement Agreement demonstrating that their placement has been approved by both the host organisation and the relevant Program Coordinator and/or Internship Coordinator